turri21/Arcade-MCR1_Senhor/README.md

 * Fixed on Senhor:

-file /rtl/cmos_ram.vhd updated with a newer one
+File /rtl/cmos_ram.vhd updated with a newer one.

-in /rtl/mcr1.vhd added lines 188 and 189
+In /rtl/mcr1.vhd added lines 188 and 189
 ```
 up_data        : out std_logic_vector(7 downto 0);
 cmos_wr        : in std_logic